minvws/nl-covid19-coronacheck-app-coordination/architecture/Verification by Category.md

 Since paper has a longer validity, current papers are continued to be supported by the new verifier app.
 The verifier app will assume a category for all paper based on a predetermined preset.

+## Impact

+### Verifier app ###

+The verifier app requires the following changes:

+* The mobile core library (written in go) will be upgraded to support v2 and v3 credentials.
+* A settings screen must be added to allow agents to select the categories they support.
+* The business rules need to be updated to mark the screen red or green based on the scanned QR, now taking into account the new category.

+The holder app requires the following changes:

+* The UI should be updated to explain the user what category of QR they received and what this means.
+* The storage should be updated to be able to store credentials with the new `category` field.
+* Existing credentials that are already on the device should, upon upgrade be migrated to the new storage model (even though they will have an empty category).
+* If we want to phase out old credentials, the holder should initiate a re-sign of current credentials.
+This can be done by shortening the refresh window (currently set to 28 days) temporarily, or by introducing a forced refresh.
+(Note: in the latter case it should be spread to not overload the signers).

+The signer requires the following changes:

+* Based on to-be-determined business rules, new credentials will be handed out with a new category value.
+* Two endpoints should be provided, the current v4 endpoint that hands out old credentials for apps that haven't been upgraded, and a v5 endpoint for upgraded apps.

+The print portal requires the following changes:

+* The UI should be updated to explain the user what category of QR they received and what this means.